 There is inevitably a place to tinker with how the Tags work, but most of these settings are centred around your experience in the app.
 So you can control how notifications are delivered, adjust activity goals and sleep goals.
 It's also a helpful place to see all of the Tags that have been connected.
 If you've managed to lose one, you can send a vibration to the device or light up the LED to help locate it using Bluetooth.
 It's not the most powerful vibration (or the biggest LED) so it still might be tough locating in a big pile of washing.
-But it's nice to see that Spire have recognised that this Tag could be easy to lose.
+But it's nice to see that Spire has recognised that the Tag could be easy to lose.

-Spire Health Tag: Initial verdict
+Spire Health Tag: Fitness tracking

 As far as the Health Tags' ability to replace your Garmin or Fitbit fitness tracker goes, the discreetly worn wearable keeps things pretty basic.
 It'll count steps, keep track of sedentary minutes (times you've been inactive for) and let you know whether you've hit your activity goal for the day.
 That data is displayed inside the Stats section of the app where you can dig deeper to see further details on estimated calorie burn, distance covered and heart rate.
 If you go for a run or a gym session, the Tag will register this activity, but it won't distinguish it as an activity separate from your daily steps.
 The data though is at least all well presented and easy to digest.